anjaustin/anjaustin/README.md

 ### True Story

-In 2001, with almost no formal programming background, I taught myself just enough Perl and regex over a weekend to automate a task my team believed *couldn’t* be automated.
+In 2001, with almost no formal programming background, I taught myself just enough Perl, Bash, and regex over a weekend to automate a manually intensive workflow.
 Hours were compressed into seconds.
 My peers and I got our days back.

 I was hooked.

 I love solutions!

 ## 🧠 What I’m Working On Now

-- **Verified compositional computation**
+- **Verified compositional neural nets**
   Systems where small, correct parts compose into larger systems with inherited correctness.

-- **Deterministic message-passing architectures**
-  Computation as observable, replayable coordination — not opaque execution.
+- **Deterministic message-passing architectures** Observable, replayable coordination of neural nets — not opaque execution.

 - **Learning as manufacturing**
   Train → freeze → verify → deploy.
   ML as an engineering discipline, not a guessing game.